Style of worship:

 Prayer Circle: We now have a prayer circle by which means people can be prayed for as and when requested.

 Links with civil councils – The ecclesiastical parish of Otham with Langley has, in full or in part, five civil parishes within its boundaries (Langley, Otham, Downswood, Bearsted and Boughton Monchelsea).
 Relationships with councillors from across the parish are very positive.

 Links with other Churches – There is currently no other place of worship within our parish.
 Notwithstanding this fact the parish of Otham with Langley plays a full part in the life of Bearsted Area Churches Together (BACT), in respect not only to BACT initiated events and services, but also council and church leaders meetings.

 Links with charitable organisations – The Parish of Otham with Langley supports, financially and prayerfully, a variety of good causes both near and far.
 Locally we support Maidstone Street Pastors, Maidstone Breatheasy, Homeless Care (formerly Maidstone Christian Care) and, through the annual cycle ride, Kent Churches.
 Nationally we support a Christian radio station, the Children’s Society and the Christian Ecology Link.
 Internationally we support a Diocese in Madagascar, a CMS children’s project in Nairobi and a refuge for abused women in Romania.
 Additionally we support Christian Aid Week and Water Aid.

-Langley church holds monthly soup or coffee mornings (February through till September).
+Langley church holds monthly soup or coffee mornings (usually the second Saturday of the month between February and September).
 The parish holds an annual Christmas Bazaar in Downswood Community Hall and a summer fete on Otham Green.
 The choir sing carols at the annual switching on of the Christmas lights on Downswood estate.
-A monthly communion service has been held in Vale Residential Home, Willington Street.
+A monthly communion service is held in Vale Residential Home, Willington Street.